openmls/openmls/book/src/virtual_clients.md

 keeps its epoch's key material alive, as does every higher-level group binding and every retained KeyPackage.
-Registering a new derivation epoch drops the log entries beyond the window and then runs a storage sweep that deletes the key material of every epoch nothing references anymore.
+Registering a new derivation epoch drops the log entries beyond the window and then runs a storage sweep that deletes the key material of every epoch not referenced anymore.
 The sweep runs at the end of every library operation that drops a reference (registration, commit merge, group deletion), so an epoch is released as soon as its last holder lets go, and state that a crash orphaned is collected on the next sweep.
 A reference